A long, long time ago in a galaxy far, far away...Wait, a minute; wrong origins story!

 When you're a man, having a boy changes things even more.
 You rest all your hopes and dreams on your kids and you want to make the world a better place for your child.

-When a dad looks into his son's eyes, he can't help but to want to pass on all the cool things from his childhood (Tonka trucks, Transformers, etc.).
+When a dad looks into his son's eyes, he can't help but to want to pass on all the cool things from his childhood (Tonka trucks, Transformers, Masters of the Universe, etc.).
 I was a HUGE comic book fan (read: geek) and I could hardly wait for when he was old enough to pass on my vast knowledge of all things DC and Marvel (not to mention some other obscure publishing houses).
 Then a thought occured to me.
 I remembered how when I was a kid, I thought that my dad was a superhero.
 Maybe my kid would think of me the same way.
 Those thoughts were the planting of the seeds for TOTEMAN!!

 I decided that I didn't just want to leave my son my comic book collection (did I mention that it was vast?); I wanted to leave him a legacy!
 I had already graced him with my rugged good looks and devil-may-care charm (wink, nod, "hello, ladies").
 I needed more.